 The atrium of the Hotel Pines as it looked on April 13, 2014.
 All photos by Michael Hibblen, click to enlarge.

-(June 16, 2014) – The Hotel Pines was once considered among the finest in Arkansas.
-The historic hotel in downtown Pine Bluff was designed by architect George R. Mann, who was also involved in several landmarks in Little Rock, including the Arkansas State Capitol, the Hotel Marion, the Boyle Building and the Arkansas Gazette building.
+(June 16, 2014) — The Hotel Pines was once considered among the finest hotels in Arkansas.
+The historic building in downtown Pine Bluff was designed by architect George R. Mann, who was also involved in several landmarks in Little Rock, including the Arkansas State Capitol, the Hotel Marion, the Boyle Building and the Arkansas Gazette building.

-The six-story hotel at the corner of Main Street and West 5th Avenue opened in 1913 and featured retail shops and the lobby on the ground floor, a ballroom and conference rooms on the second floor, and hotel rooms for all prices ranges on the upper floors.
-While there were luxury suites, some rooms, especially on the top floors, were the size of dorm rooms with shared bathrooms.
+The six-story hotel at the corner of Main Street and West 5th Avenue opened in 1913 and featured retail shops and the lobby on the ground floor, a ballroom and conference rooms on the second floor and hotel rooms for all prices ranges on the upper floors.
+While there were luxury suites, some rooms — especially on the top floors — were the size of dorm rooms with shared bathrooms.

 For decades, it was where key social events would be held in Pine Bluff.
 With the city’s Union Station located nearby, the hotel offered porter service to bring passenger baggage back and forth.
 Two years after the Cotton Belt Railroad stopped running passenger trains, along with a general decline of Pine Bluff, the hotel closed in 1970.
 It was placed on the National Register of Historic Places in 1979 and despite many efforts to restore the building to its former glory, none have panned out so far.